 Concord Auto Protect offers many industry standards with its plans, including free 24-hour roadside assistance and transferable plans.
 As a direct provider of its vehicle service contracts, Concord Auto Protect pays claims directly to auto repair facilities and lets you choose any ASE-certified mechanic.

-Although Concord Auto Protect won’t disclose the price of their plans without a quote request, most reviewers find their pricing equal to if not less than their competitors.
+Although Concord Auto Protect won’t disclose the price of its plans without a quote request, most reviewers find its pricing equal to if not less than their competitors.
 Each plan also comes with a 30-day money-back guarantee.

 For a vehicle at 140,000 miles and a 48-month warranty, the company quoted us around $0.04 and $0.05 per mile.
 Down Payments come in at the industry standard of 5% with deductible amounts ranging between $0 and $100.

 To file a claim, you must call the service line to get authorization first.
-All repairs must be done by an ASE-certified technician or repair facility and will be reimbursed after a 30-day waiting period.
+All repairs must be done by an ASE-certified technician or repair facility.

-One notable drawback is that Liberty Bell Auto Protect doesn’t offer plans in Alaska, Iowa, Missouri, Nevada, New Jersey, and Washington.
+One notable drawback is that Liberty Bell Auto Protect doesn’t offer plans in California or Florida.

 What Is an Extended Car Warranty?

-Technically, extended car warranties are service contracts offered by third parties that extend some of the terms of the original car warranty.
-Most new cars come with a three-year or 36,000-mile manufacturer's warranty, so if you plan to keep your car for at least 10 years, you might consider an extended warranty for peace of mind for the first few years after your manufacturer's warranty expires.
+Extended car warranties are service contracts offered by third parties that extend some of the terms of the original car warranty.
+Many new cars come with a three-year or 36,000-mile manufacturer's warranty, so if you plan to keep your car for at least 10 years, you might consider an extended warranty for peace of mind for the first few years after your manufacturer's warranty expires.

 What Does an Extended Car Warranty Typically Include?

-Extended car warranty companies offer a range of plans that extend the manufacturer's warranty for the powertrain which is the largest and most expensive car component to repair.
-More expensive plans will offer bumper to bumper coverage which includes the powertrain, electronics, suspension, major vehicle systems, and more.
+Extended car warranty companies offer a range of plans that extend the manufacturer's warranty for the powertrain, which is the largest and most expensive part of the car to repair.
+More expensive plans offer bumper-to-bumper coverage which includes the powertrain, electronics, suspension, major vehicle systems, and more.